mathspp/mathspp/pages/02.blog/04.pydonts/pydont-truthy-falsy-and-bool/item.en.md

 ## 2D Point

-Let us implement a simple class to represent points in a 2D plane, for example an image, a plot or something else.
+Let us implement a simple class to represent points in a 2D plane, which could be an image, a plot or something else.
 Retrieving what we already had [in the article about `__str__` and `__repr__`][str-and-repr-pydont], we can add a `__bool__` method so that the origin (the point `(0, 0)`) is Falsy and all other